ChrisQGeorge/Chris-G-CS-340/README.md

 <image src = "Pictures/Picture1.png"></image>

 Next, create an admin account for your MongoDB server.
-In this example I created two accounts, NewAdmin and aacuser.
+In this example I created two accounts, NewAdmin and aacuser.<br>
 <image src = "Pictures/Picture2.png"></image>
 <image src = "Pictures/Picture3.png"></image>

 As you can see in the following image, both created users are able to access the test server.
 <image src = "Pictures/Picture4.png"></image>
-Next, start your MongoDB server and take note of the port (in this case port 51915).
+Next, start your MongoDB server and take note of the port (in this case port 51915).<br>
 <image src = "Pictures/Picture5.png"></image>
 Also take note of the desired database (in this case “AAC”) and the desired collection (in this case, animals).
 Note:(the app will only work with a database with documents formatted such as in the following screenshot)